Holiday Club Scam UK: How to Spot and Avoid Timeshare Fraud

 Reporting a holiday club scam in the UK

 If you believe you have been targeted by or fallen victim to a holiday club scam, report it through multiple official channels to maximise the chance of action.
-Start by reporting to Action Fraud, the UK's national fraud reporting service, either by calling 0300 123 2040 or submitting a report online at actionfraud.police.uk.
-Provide as much detail as possible: the company name, website, phone number, email address, names of staff members you spoke to, dates of contact, and a description of what happened and how much money you lost.
+Start by reporting to Report Fraud, the fraud reporting service for England, Wales and Northern Ireland, either by calling 0300 123 2040 or submitting a report online at reportfraud.police.uk.
+In Scotland, contact Police Scotland on 101 instead.

 Can you get your money back?